-Look, Listen & Live 7: Jesus – Lord and saviour
+Look, Listen & Live 7: JESUS - Lord & Saviour (Long Version)

 Balangkas: From Luke and John.
 24 sections.
 It has a picture book to go along with the recording.

 |Tema:||Resurrection of Jesus; Death of Christ; Multiple themes|